Jill Briscoe: Speaking and writing

-In 2000, after her husband stepped down from his pastorate, she and her husband began serving as ministers-at-large of Elmbrook Church, allowing them to travel around the world teaching pastors, missionaries, and church leaders.
+In 2000, after her husband stepped down from his pastorate, she and her husband began working as ministers-at-large of Elmbrook Church, allowing them to travel around the world teaching pastors, missionaries, and church leaders.
 Briscoe has written or co-written over 40 books, ranging in genre and subject matter from scriptural studies and devotionals to poetry and children's books.
 She serves as a member of the teaching staff of Telling the Truth Ministries, a worldwide media ministry founded by her husband.
 She is the founder and executive editor of Just Between Us, a Christian women's lifestyle magazine that serves women involved in church ministry.
 She is a former member of the boards of directors of World Relief and Christianity Today, having served in that capacity for over 20 years.

 Personal life

-Jill Ryder married Stuart in 1958 in Liverpool.
-They have three adult children, and as of 2008, 13 grandchildren.
+Jill married Stuart in 1958 in Liverpool.
+Stuart died in 2022.
+The couple had three children and 13 grandchildren.

-As of 2008, the couple resides in Oconomowoc, Wisconsin.